So what size TV do I need?

 - Study the chart as a guide for the ideal size range

-Most of all, your TV size and perfect viewing distance are ultimately based on personal preference.
-I always tend to err on the big side because that’s my preference.
+Most of all, your TV size and perfect seating distance are ultimately based on personal preference.
+I always tend to err on the larger screen sizes because that’s my preference.

 If the best size for your room is outside your budget, buy the biggest size TV you can find at an affordable price.
 Check out our comprehensive tv buying guide to find the best time to buy a tv.